-You have access to an electronic law library.
-Please review applicable policies regarding the use of USB flash drives and storing legal documents (300.00.15 Development and Use of Inmate Portfolio, 300.00.67 Digital Formatted Legal Materials, and 309.15.01 Institution Law Library).
+PIOC have access to an electronic law library.
+Please review applicable policies regarding the use of USB flash drives and storing legal documents (300.00.15 Development and Use of PIOC Portfolio, 300.00.67 Digital Formatted Legal Materials, and 309.15.01 Institution Law Library).

-DAI policy 300.00.15 allows you to obtain one USB flash drive to store electronic file copies created during your participation in the pre-release curriculum.
-The policy does not allow you to store any personal documents or legal documents on your flash drive.
-DAI policy 300.00.15 permits you to have digital legal materials, but the legal materials must be received and stored on read-only CD's or DVD's.
+DAI policy 300.00.15 allows PIOC to obtain one USB flash drive to store electronic file copies created during your participation in the pre-release curriculum.
+The policy does not allow PIOC to store any personal documents or legal documents on your flash drive.
+DAI policy 300.00.15 permits PIOC to have digital legal materials, but the legal materials must be received and stored on read-only CD's or DVD's.
 The use of USB flash drives for legal materials is prohibited.

-Library materials will be accessible to all inmates in accordance with DAI and center guidelines.
-Use of the library is available to inmates when the center is open from 8:00 AM to 9:00 PM.
+Library materials will be accessible to all PIOCs in accordance with DAI and center guidelines.
+Use of the library is available to PIOCs when the center is open from 8:00 AM to 9:00 PM.
 No food or drinks allowed.
 A total of 3 items may be checked out at one time.
 Items may be checked out for a period of 2 weeks.
-When returning items do not leave items outside the door or slide under the door.
+When returning items do not leave items outside the door or slide items under the door.
 Loss of, damage to, or failure to return items may result in disciplinary action, including restitution and/or suspension of library privileges.
-No more than 5 inmates in library.
 No game playing, hobby, loud talking or being disruptive.
-Magazines are not allowed to leave the library.
-A computer and/or typewriter may be available for use while at the center.
+Magazines are not allowed to leave the library